What If SEO Were Spelled TSA?

-Throughout my travels I visit many different airports, but there are a few I frequent more often than others.
+Throughout my travels, I visit many different airports.
+Still, there are a few that I visit more frequently than others.
 More than once, I’ve had the attendant checking me in ask who I am right after I’ve handed them my ID.
 Then they point to the sign that says it will cost me X to check a bag.

 Hello?
 You have my information in your computer.
 Can’t you see that I have done this a ton of times?
 Why are you treating me so poorly?
 Does my commerce not matter to you?

 Just like my poor experience at the airport check in, ask yourself if your site’s users are getting the same poor experience when they reach your Web site.

 Users go to many sites during their travels on the Internet, so when you get a user that frequently comes back to your site, SHOW THEM SOME RESPECT!
 When allowed, track them so that they can be identified, and then say hello with a smile.
 Let them know you are glad they are back.
 Ask how their last visit was, what you can continue to provide them with, and what they looked for the last time they were on your site.
 If they’re a first time visitor, then ask how you can help them, and do not assume that because they got to your site, that they will find what they need.

 Remember, SEO means optimizing your online digital business initiative for your users’ experience.
 You want to make them happy.